kcalmwinds/SQL-Training-Deployment/readme.md

 This deployment does not attach any disks or preconfigure stripting.
 Each VM deploys with the OS disk sized at 1tb.
 Though data disks are not attached, there is nothing stopping an engineer from practicing how to work with Storage Spaces and Deploying Azure Managed Disks to do striping exercises.

-SQL VM agent IS installed but i only configured it enough to make access to SQL Server private within vnet, port 1433 open, and configure SQL Login to adminuser/Password123!.
+SQL VM agent is installed but it is only configured enough to access SQL Server to configure connectivity private within vnet, port 1433 open, and configure SQL Login to adminuser/Password123!.

 > With the above written, this is not meant to host or contain actual user data.
-If you do use this environment for reproduction purposes, **CHANGE THE USERNAME AND PASSWORD IN THE PARAMETER FILE**
+If you do use this environment for production or reproduction purposes, **CHANGE THE USERNAME AND PASSWORD IN THE PARAMETER FILE**

 ```JSON
 {